curl/everything-curl/libcurl/headerapi/get.md

 This function returns information about a field with a specific **name**, and you ask the function to search for it in one or more **origins**.

-The **index** argument is when you want to ask for the nth occurance of a header; when there are more than one available.
+The **index** argument is when you want to ask for the nth occurrence of a header; when there are more than one available.
 Setting **index** to 0 will of course return the first instance - in many cases that is the only one.